wallarm/product-documentation/docs/latest/user-guides/nodes/nodes.md

 ![!Nodes](../../images/user-guides/nodes/table-nodes.png)

 !!! info "Administrator access"
-    The creating, deleting, and regenerating of Wallarm nodes/tokens is only available to users with the **Administrator** role.
+    The creating, deleting, and regenerating of Wallarm nodes/tokens is only available to users with the **Administrator** or **Global Administrator** role.
 Viewing the details of installed nodes is available to all users.

 !!! warning "Removed regular and cloud types of nodes"
     Starting from the release 4.6, only the [**Wallarm node** type is available](../../updating-migrating/what-is-new.md#removal-of-the-email-password-based-node-registration).